 Swamiji: Samarpana-bhava is the spirit of self-dedication.
 You offer yourself.
-Just as you do samarpana of plantain and wood, etc., to Gurudev and God in your worship, you do not offer material or physical object to your deity.
+It is just as when you do samarpana of plantain and food, etc., to Gurudev and God in your worship, but here you do not offer material or physical objects to your deity.
 You say, “I am here, and everything that is with me also is here.”
 In this way King Janaka offered himself to Yajnavalkya, the Master: “Here I am, and everything that is mine is at your disposal.”
 Shivaji, the great ruler, told Ramdas, “Here I am, your servant.
 Do whatever you like with me.”
 This complete offering of oneself to the deity that you are adoring as your God is samarpana, also known as atma-samarpana.

-Question: Should the sadhaka pick a system of yoga, or should he combine all the systems in his practice?
+Question: Should the sadhaka stick to one system of yoga, or should he combine all the systems in his practice?

 Swamiji: It is better to combine all the systems integrally.
 However, again this is a kind of medical prescription.
 The doctor alone can tell the patient what medicines he should take.
 In one condition of your mind you may have to practise one particular technique for some time, and in another condition of your mind you may have to synthesise.
-“Today you take this capsule, tomorrow you take this and that also,” the doctor will say.
-And third day you take three, and fourth day stop all.
+“Today you take this capsule; tomorrow you take this, and that one also,” the doctor will say.
+And the third day you take three of them, and the fourth day you stop them all.
 So the doctor knows the type of medicine that is to be taken by the patient under different conditions of the body.
-Here also, it is a question of pure personal relationship between the Guru and the disciple.
-A generalised universal answer cannot be given.
+Again, it is a question of a purely personal relationship between the Guru and the disciple.
+A generalised, universal answer cannot be given.
 But if you insist on a universal answer, it is better to combine all the factors in an integrated way, as perhaps the Bhagavadgita proclaims in its great gospel.

-Swamiji: All the punyas are done by God, and papas are done by you only.
-Nādatte kasyacit pāpaṁ na caiva sukṛtaṁ vibhuḥ, ajñānenāvṛtaṁ jñānaṁ tena muhyanti jantavaḥ (Gita 5.15): God has no connection with virtue and vice, good and bad, beautiful and ugly.
+Swamiji: All the punyas, virtues, are done by God, and the papas, sins, are done by you only.
+Nādatte kasyacit pāpaṁ na caiva sukṛtaṁ vibhuḥ, ajñānenāvṛtaṁ jñānaṁ tena muhyanti jantavaḥ (B.G.
+5.15): God has no connection with virtue and vice, good and bad, beautiful and ugly.
 These things do not exist there.
 You will be surprised to hear this, how they do not exist.
 I will give an illustration.
 When Bhagavan Sri Krishna showed the Visvarupa to Arjuna, what did he see there?
 Did Arjuna see cow dung or a scorpion crawling and stinging somebody, somebody attacking somebody, very horrible sights?
-He saw that all these sides of the so-called ugly, evil things are connected in such a way that they look like a complete picture where there is no disparity, contrast and contradiction.
+He saw that all these so-called ugly, evil things are connected in such a way that they look like a complete picture where there is no disparity, contrast and contradiction between one and another.